 How to make a Turkey Veggie Tray

 Start with a single layer of romaine lettuce leaves rounded into the shape of the turkey.
-Then layer the rest of your veggies, alternating colors to create your colorful turkey.
+Then layer the rest of your veggies, pepper slices, alternating colors to create your colorful turkey.

 Turkey Veggie Tray